Tiramisu-Compiler/tiramisu/README.md

 To view the output of a test pass the `--verbose` option to `ctest`.

-To add a new test, add two files in tests/. test_XX.cpp should contain the actual Tiramisu generator code while wrapper_test_XX.cpp should contain wrapper code that initializes the input data, calls the generated function, and compares its output with a reference output.
-You should then add the number of the test XX in the file test_list.
+To add a new test, add two files in `tests/`.
+Assuming `XX` is the number of the test that you want to add, `test_XX.cpp` should contain the actual Tiramisu generator code while `wrapper_test_XX.cpp` should contain wrapper code.
+Wrapper code initializes the input data, calls the generated function, and compares its output with a reference output.
+You should then add the test number `XX` in the file `tests/test_list.txt`.

 #### Run Benchmarks